ASTEROID ASTROLOGY

 Cross-check her against more established bodies.
 The Midheaven, the Sun, Saturn, and Apollo all carry more interpretive weight for vocational questions.
 Destinn becomes useful as a refinement when those more classical factors have already named the basic picture.
 If the Midheaven and Sun both point to a clear public role and Destinn joins them in the same sign or degree range, the reading is strengthened.
 If Destinn disagrees with the main factors, the safer move is usually to trust the main factors.

-Used this way, Destinn is a small but real addition to a modern reading.
-She will not carry a chart by herself, and she should not be asked to.
-But for people whose life has a narrative arc that feels destined rather than chosen, she often turns out to be the body that names that feeling most precisely.
+Used this way, Destinn is a small addition to a modern reading.
+It will not carry a chart by itself, and it should not be asked to.
+For people whose life has a narrative arc that feels destined rather than chosen, it can name that feeling without claiming the feeling is objectively true.

 Destinn in Synastry and Timing